sgranade/twine-twee-language/README.md

 The extension can turn your story into a playable file.
 It bundles all files in the source directory (default: `src`), combines them with the appropriate story format in the story formats directory (default: `.storyformats`), and creates an `.html` file in the build directory (default: `build`).
 The extension bundles all files [supported by Tweego][Tweego files] except for `.tw2`, `.twee2`, `.htm`, and `.html`.

 There are two ways you can build your story.
 One, the extension includes two commands to build the story.
-Open the [command palette] and begin typing `Twine`.
+To run a command, pen the [command palette] and begin typing `Twine`.
 The palette will list all commands provided by the extension.
 Select either `Build Game` or `Build Game (test mode)` to build your game.

 ![Build Game Commands](https://raw.githubusercontent.com/sgranade/twine-twee-language/main/images/twine-extension-commands.png)

 Two, the extension also provides native VS Code tasks so that you can build the story using the `Ctrl+Shift+B` shortcut.
-Open the comand palette and select the `Run Tasks` command.
+The tasks include `Watch` tasks that rebuild the game any time you save your Twee files.
+To run a task, pen the comand palette and select the `Run Tasks` command.
 In the list of task folder that appears, select the `Twine` folder.
-Then select either `twine: Build` or `twine: Build (test mode)`.
+Then select one of the tasks.
 When it asks you what kind of errors or warnings to scan for, select `Continue without scanning the build output`.

 ![Build Game Tasks](https://raw.githubusercontent.com/sgranade/twine-twee-language/main/images/twine-extension-tasks.png)